drichardcarl/takehome-project/INSTRUCTIONS.md

 ## Nice-to-Have Features (Optional)

 ### 1. Smooth Animations
+- You're welcome to use any library you'd like for this, including Motion (Framer Motion)
 - Animate scene position changes during drag & drop
 - Smooth transitions for timeline updates
 - Easing for UI state changes